In my beginning is my end

 That paragraph, which was published in 1929, bears examination: four deceptively simple sentences, one hundred and twenty-six words, the arrangement of which remains as mysterious and thrilling to me now as it did when I first read them, at twelve or thirteen, and imagined that if I studied them closely enough and practiced hard enough I might one day arrange one hundred and twenty-six such words myself.

 That got me to reread the novel.
-For those who have not read it—or have not read it in a long time—the plot is fairly straightforward: Frederick Henry, an American lieutenant working with the Italian ambulance service in World War I, is injured and falls in love with Catherine Barkley, the hospital nurse who tends to his wounds.
+For those who have not read it—or have not read it in a long time—the plot is fairly straightforward: Frederic Henry, an American lieutenant working with the Italian ambulance service in World War I, is injured and falls in love with Catherine Barkley, the hospital nurse who tends to his wounds.
 He returns to the front, but a botched retreat causes him to desert the army.
 He reunites with the now pregnant Catherine in Switzerland.
-The novel ends with her death in childbirth after their son is stillborn, leaving Frederick alone.
+The novel ends with her death in childbirth after their son is stillborn, leaving Frederic alone.

 Browsing around the Internet after finishing the novel, I came across an apparently famous 1958 interview of Hemingway in which he told George Plimpton of The Paris Review that he “rewrote the ending of A Farewell to Arms, the last page of it, thirty-nine times before I was satisfied,” explaining that he had trouble “getting the words right.”